kantarcise/mspritu.github.io/_research/6-Tracking.md

 ---
-title: "Object Tracking by Integrating PF Trackers with Deep Object Detectors "
+title: "Object Tracking by Integrating Deep Object Detectors with PF Trackers "
 collection: research
 type: "Research"
 permalink: /research/tracking
 ---

-We pursue our research on Tracking-by-Detection (TbD) such by improving the tracking performance of particle filter trackers and object detection performance of deep object detectors.
+We pursue our research on Tracking-by-Detection (TbD) such by improving the performance of particle filter trackers by taking feedback from deep object detectors.

 IDPF - RP